 The Group concluded that the Preferred Shares are not currently redeemable but are probable to become redeemable.
-The Group elected to recognize the changes in redemption value as they occur and adjust the carrying amount of the Preferred Shares to equal the redemption value at each reporting period.
+The Group elected to recognize the changes in redemption value as they occur and adjust the carrying amount of the Preferred Shares to equal the redemption value at the end of each reporting period.